whatwg/web-history/README.md

 ## 2006-10

 - [Microsoft Internet Explorer version 7](http://en.wikipedia.org/wiki/Internet_Explorer#Version_7)
-  released with CSS and W3C DOM improvements -- five years after the realease of IE6.
+  released with CSS and DOM improvements -- five years after the release of IE6.
 - [Reinventing HTML](http://dig.csail.mit.edu/breadcrumbs/node/166)
   posting by Tim Berners-Lee:
   <i>Some things are clearer with hindsight of several years.
 It is necessary to